Mfrozzz/product-go-api/README.md

     "username": "New Name",
     "email": "newemail@example.com",
     "password": "newPassword123",
-    "role": "admin" // Will only be updated if the authenticated user is admin }
+    "role": "admin" // Will only be updated if the authenticated user is admin or super_admin }
   ```